CAAPIM/Microgateway/get-started/get-further/build-microgateway-with-custom-templates-and-services.md

 - Build a new Microgateway container image with a sample service:

   - _A sample service json is under `get-started/docker-compose/add-ons/services`_
-  - _Run `docker-compose-build-ssg.yml` to build a new container image with the sample template and service_
+  - _Run the following command to build a new image with the sample template and service and start the Microgateway_

   ```
   cd get-started/docker-compose

+  docker-compose --project-name microgateway \
+                 --file docker-compose.yml \
+                 --file docker-compose.lb.dockercloud.yml \
+                 --file docker-compose.addons.yml \
-  docker-compose -f docker-compose-build-ssg.yml -f docker-compose.lb.dockercloud.yml up -d --build
+                 up -d --build
   ```

 - Verify that your API is exposed:

   ```